 Amazing relationships are built on collaboration, compromise, and mutual support, where both partners work together towards common goals and respect each other’s needs and boundaries.
 It’s important to address any inability to compromise and negotiate in a relationship through open communication, empathy, and setting healthy boundaries.
 Both partners should feel safe, secure, and empowered to express their needs and work together to find solutions that work for everyone.

-Lack of empathy or understanding
+Lack of Empathy or Understanding

 A lack of empathy or understanding can be a significant sign of an unhealthy relationship, where partners may struggle to connect emotionally and support each other through challenges.
 This can create a sense of disconnection and isolation, leading to loneliness and frustration in the relationship.
 If you lack empathy for your partner, are you still in love?